 In the south of Lower Saxony, only about 45 kilometres from Hannover, on the German Fairy Tale Route, lies Hamelin, the town of the Pied Piper.
 A stay in the town takes visitors into the world of the Brothers Grimm.

-The beautiful half-timbered town of Hamelin lies on the banks of the Weser.
-The town became famous through the legend of the Pied Piper of Hamelin by the Brothers Grimm.
-The legend has been translated into over 30 languages and attracts many visitors to the town who follow in the Pied Piper’s footsteps.
+The town became famous thanks to the legend of the Pied Piper of Hamelin by the Brothers Grimm.
+The legend has been translated into over 30 languages and attracts many visitors to the town.
+The world-famous legend of the Pied Piper is omnipresent in Hamelin.
+Every Sunday from May to mid-September, you can experience the Pied Piper’s play live on the Hochzeitshausterrasse, which presents the story through music and drama.
+The Pied Piper’s House and numerous small details in the town are also reminders of the legend.

 Hamelin the Pied Piper Town – Places of interest